artemsheludko/flexible-jekyll/_posts/2020-07-05-can-transceiver.markdown

 After soldering the [PDP project](../peterson-dev-platform), it became clear to me that some of the devices used on that PCB were becoming impractical to solder by hand.
 Specifically, the 208 pin QFP package of the MCU required a digital microscope to properly align on the pads of the PCB.
-Knowing that I will spending more time with these less friendly packages such as QFPs, QFNs and BGAs, I started to look into having my bare boards assembled.
-In the PDP project, The bare boards were ordered from JLCPCB, which also an assembly service.
+Knowing that I will be spending more time with these less friendly packages such as QFPs, QFNs and BGAs, I started to look into having my bare boards assembled.
+In the PDP project, the bare boards were ordered from JLCPCB, which is also an assembly service.
 The assembly service has a few key limitations which keeps its cost low.
 The most important of these limitations is that JLCPCB only assembles parts that they have in stock in a library that is searchable on their